Media richness theory: E-mail

 In recent years, as the general population has become more e-mail savvy, the lines have blurred somewhat between face-to-face and e-mail communication.
 E-mail is now thought of as a verbal tool, with its capacity to enable immediate feedback, leverage natural language, and embed emotion via acronyms and emoticons.

 However, there is a downside of e-mail: volume overload.
-Emails often have large unnecessary quantities of information which is non-job essential and/or spam.
+Emails often have large, unnecessary quantities of information that are non-job essential or spam.
 Filtering through this junk does require additional time.
 The time required to manage email can cause an information overload.
 With excess email, people may feel that they will miss information due to the sheer volume on content they receive.
 Some individuals may find this volume to be a barrier to swift responses to emails.

 Email do have the capacity to transmit more informational content than other channels such as voicemail.
 Perception of email as a rich platform varies among users though.
 This perception contributes to how the individual will use the channel.
 For some, the choice of content will differ.
 They may include images or videos if they recognize email as a rich channel whereas others may only leverage text.
 This perception also affects choice of linguistic features.
 Those that see email as similar to an oral channel will type differently than those who see email as a written channel.

 Parents favor using email to communicate in cases that involve their child's academic status.
 When communicating to teachers, parents favored a more asynchronous form of messaging, to clearly state their concerns about their children.
 This, in turn, creates a clear communication channel between the teacher and parent.